-The search committee will then be recommended their selected candidate first to EMBL Senior Scientist Committee and then to the EMBL Scientific Advisory Committee for endorsement.
+The search committee will recommend their selected candidate first to the EMBL Senior Scientist Committee and then to the EMBL Scientific Advisory Committee for endorsement.
 An official offer letter will be issued in writing to the candidate.

 4. What are the conditions of employment?

 Successful applicants will receive an initial fixed term staff member contract for a period of five years, which includes a probation period of six months.
 Further contract extensions up to a maximum period of nine years as a staff member are dependent on receiving a favourable review by the EMBL Scientific Advisory Committee.
 The following information is a summary of the main conditions of employment, which are detailed in EMBL Staff Rules and Regulations.

 A. Base Salary and Allowances

 EMBL salary consists of a basic salary and allowances (family allowance, child allowance and non-resident allowance), which are dependent on the personal circumstances of the staff member.
 Approximate starting group leader monthly remuneration levels for each of the four host countries, assuming appointment at the normal starting point on the scale, are available upon request from firstname.lastname@example.org.
 Salaries are also reviewed and adjusted annually taking into consideration factors such as price indices, changes in remuneration in the public sector as well as the financial situation of the organisation.
 Details of your remuneration will be explained in more detail by the recruiter during the interviews.